-All medical students must have an updated criminal record report from a University approved vendor before starting medical school and prior to the start of clinical rotations.
+All CVM students must have an updated criminal record report from a universityapproved vendor before starting veterinary school and prior to the start of clinical rotations.
 Failure to comply with this mandate will result in denial to matriculate or an enrolled student being withdrawn from his/her present program.
 The student will sign a disclosure and release form indicating knowledge of this policy and their belief that they do not have any criminal history that would disqualify them from clinical experience or patient contact.
-These reports are purchased at the expense of the medical student.
-The appropriate forms are available through the Office of Admissions and Student Advancement.
+These reports are purchased at the expense of the student.
+The appropriate forms are available through the Office of Student Services and Admissions.